soedinglab/mockinbird/doc/source/getting_started.rst

         {% set mock_processing = False %}

 The first block uses `jinja <http://jinja.pocoo.org/docs/latest/>`__ syntax to define a set of variables.
-Note that paths are defined relative to ``preprocess.yaml``.
+Path can be defined absolutely, or relative to the directory that contains the config file ``preprocess.yaml``.

 ::